microsoft/azuredevopslabs/labs/vstsextend/octopus/readme.md

     ![](images/BuildProgress.png)

 1. Once the build completes, go to Octopus portal project dashboard.
-You will see the release completion in Octopus.
+We will see the release completion in Octopus.

     ![](images/CD-Octopus.png)